 Weekly Tip: Low-Stakes Formative Assessments

 ♦ Don’t miss this week’s accompanying Inclusive Access Approach, at bottom

-Low-stakes formative assessments evaluate students with little to no effect on final grades and can ensure that midterms are not the first communication of performance level for students providing students and faculty an “early alert warning” for students who are struggling.
-Some examples can include but are not limited to:
+Today we will revisit a previous post about low-stakes formative assessments.
+Low-stakes formative assessments evaluate students with little to no effect on final grades.
+They ensure that midterms are not the first communication of performance level for students providing students with rich and frequent feedback.
+Some examples can include:

 - Peer assessment using rubrics

 - Quick-response activities (iClicker, Kahoot, Socrative, Top Hat, etc.)